 Step 3: Calculate the Total Number of Stitches Reduced to create the V Neck Slant

-To actually crochet the V neck slant we are reducing a certain number of stitches in each row (in our version it is 10 rows).
+To actually crochet the V neck slant we are reducing a certain number of stitches in every other row for a number of rows (in our version it is 10 rows).

 Here is a summary of Step 3 calculations: